-- Cyber security is one of the most critical challenges faced by stakeholders of the digital payment ecosystem. - With more and more users preferring digital payments, the chances of getting exposed to Cyber Security risks such as online fraud, information theft, and malware or virus attacks are also increasing. - Digital payment frauds account for about half of all bank frauds in India.
-In view of this, the Reserve Bank of India (RBI) has also issued some guidelines as security and risk mitigation measures for digital payments. - In view of this, the Reserve Bank of India (RBI) has also issued some guidelines as security and risk mitigation measures for digital payments.
+- Cyber security is one of the most critical challenges faced by stakeholders of the digital payment ecosystem. - With more and more users preferring digital payments, the chances of getting exposed to cyber security risks such as online fraud, information theft, and malware or virus attacks are also increasing. - Digital payment frauds account for about half of all bank frauds in India. - In view of this, the Reserve Bank of India (RBI) has also issued some guidelines as security and risk mitigation measures for digital payments.